 Board of Directors

-Bob Sallinger is the conservation director for Portland Audubon, where his current responsibilities include directing local, regional, and nation conservation policy initiatives, wildlife research initiatives, the Backyard Habitat Certification Program, and Wildlife Care Center.
+Bob Sallinger is the Urban Conservation Director for Willamette Riverkeeper, working on a wide range of issues in cities up and down the Willamette Valley.
+Previoiusly, he was the Conservation Director at Portland Audubon, where his work included directing local, regional, and nation conservation policy initiatives, wildlife research initiatives, the Backyard Habitat Certification Program, and Wildlife Care Center.
 Bob’s passion for conservation was developed early exploring the woods of Massachusetts and later on solo hikes from Mexico to Canada on the Pacific Crest Trail and from Canada to Southern Colorado on the Continental Divide.
 Bob has a B.A. in Biology from Reed College and a J.D. from Lewis and Clark Law School.
 He also serves as an adjunct professor of law at Lewis and Clark Law School.
 He lives in Northeast Portland with his wife Elisabeth Neely, three children and an assortment of critters including dogs, cat, goats, pigeons, chickens and a hedgehog.

 Brian Posewitz is an attorney by trade who now works as a staff attorney for a river conservation organization.
 In addition to serving on the board, Brian manages the day-to-day administration of Humane Voters Oregon.
 He has also volunteered with other organizations over the years to help advocate for animal welfare.
 In his spare time, Brian plays tennis and golf and enjoys the great outdoors.
 He lives in Portland and has a dog named Kaya.